3 Customer-Facing Processes Every Insurtech Business Needs To Automate Today

 In less than a decade, the insurtech market has skyrocketed – from the stuff of startups and hooded sweatshirts, to a global powerhouse growing by 36% every year, and expected to reach a $61 billion market value by 2028.

-46% of that growth will originate in Europe, where the insurtech landscape is fragmented, with no clear “take-all” winner and a red-hot competitive market.
+46% of insurtech growth will originate in Europe, where the competitive landscape is fragmented, with no clear “take-all” winner and a red-hot competitive market.

 How can an insurtech business hope to differentiate itself and stay competitive in this dog-eat-dog market?